-Religion in Costa Rica
+Holidays & Religion in Costa Rica

-According to annual International Religious Freedom Reports of the US government, Costa Rican Government generally respects religious freedom in practice.
-There are few reports of societal abuses or discrimination based on religious affiliation, belief, or practice.
-However, prominent societal leaders generally take positive steps to promote religious freedom.
+According to annual International Religious Freedom Reports of the US government, the Costa Rican Government generally respects religious freedom in practice.
+There are few reports of societal abuses or discrimination based on religious affiliation, belief or practice.
+Prominent societal leaders generally take positive steps to promote religious freedom.

-In 2011, University of Costa Rica published the latest survey on Costa Rican demographics in which it has estimated that 47 percent of the adult population identify themselves as practicing Roman Catholics, 23 percent as non-practicing Catholics, 16 percent as evangelical Protestants, 6 percent as belonging to other religions, and 8 percent as having no religious affiliation.
+In 2011, the University of Costa Rica published the latest survey on Costa Rican demographics in which it has estimated that 47 percent of the adult population identify themselves as practicing Roman Catholics, 23 percent as non-practicing Catholics, 16 percent as evangelical Protestants, 6 percent as belonging to other religions, and 8 percent as having no religious affiliation.

-Roman Catholic Church in Costa Rica
+The Roman Catholic Church in Costa Rica

-Although the Caribbean Coast was the first that was ‘discovered’ by Christopher Colombo in 1502, the first explorations and settlements of the Spanish ‘conquistadores’ in Costa Rica were on the Pacific Coast, in the Nicoya Peninsula, where several thousands of Chorotega Indians accepted Roman Catholicism.
+Although the Caribbean coast was the first that was ‘discovered’ by Christopher Colombo in 1502, the first explorations and settlements of the Spanish ‘conquistadores’ in Costa Rica were on the Pacific coast, in the Nicoya Peninsula, where several thousands of Chorotega Indians accepted Roman Catholicism.
 Nicoya village is the site of the first Roman Catholic church on Costa Rican ground, erected in 1544.

 Once all the gold was shipped to Spain, Costa Rica fell on the coattails of Spanish colonial system, and the low numbers of its indigenous population helped remain there for more than a century.
 Semi-integration of Church and State was rooted in the simultaneous introduction of Christianity and military conquest of the colony as the church was guaranteed a privileged position in the society and had monopoly over education.

 Although there were opposing opinions among clergy on the proclamation of the Independence in 1847, political tensions surrounding the movement were low due to Costa Rica’s geographic isolation and relative weakness of the traditional oligarchy.
-First Costa Rica constitutive law—‘Ley Fundamental’ declared Catholicism the official state religion and guaranteed its protection by the State.
+The first Costa Rica constitutive law—‘Ley Fundamental’—declared Catholicism the official state religion and guaranteed its protection by the State.

-The Diocese of Costa Rica was established in 1850, which further consolidated Costa Rica independence.
-Catholicism was recognized as the official state religion; Catholic education was guaranteed; State was obliged to assume financial support of the Church and assist in the propagation of the faith and acknowledged the Church’s right to possess and acquire property and establish monasteries.
+The Diocese of Costa Rica was established in 1850, which further consolidated country’s independence.
+Catholicism was recognized as the official state religion in Costa Rica.
+Catholic education was guaranteed and the State was obliged to assume financial support of the Church and assist in the propagation of the faith.
+The Church’s right to possess and acquire property and establish monasteries was acknowledged.